yogeshmpandey/yogeshmpandey.github.io/_posts/2016-08-15-A-Short-Hike-To-Sattal.md

 >Outside the Church

 Initially, there were Houses on the way, which cleared the way to dense oak and pine trees.
 The locals helped us with the diverging paths.
 And after half an hour we found ourself outside a church.
-A church between hills and Forest looked like a scene from a Fairytale book.
+A church between hills and Forest looked like a scene from an old Movie.
 We resumed our walk and reached Nal-Damyanti Tal.

 <img src="http://i.imgur.com/asHh5Pj.jpg" alt="">